JurianB/Unity-Multiplayer/README-Photon.md

 ## Step 15:
 Run the game from the lobby and you're good to go.

 **Tip: change player settings to enable resolution dialog.
-In this way you can easliy run a small windowed version.**
+In this way you can easily run a small windowed version.**

 Now build the game and see how awesome your new multiplayer game is!